Dr. Luke: Career

 Gottwald attended the Manhattan School of Music for two years.
-He joined the Saturday Night Live Band as the lead guitarist in 1997 until the 2006–2007 season.
+He was the lead guitarist in the Saturday Night Live Band from 1996 to 2007.

 He produced tracks and remixes for various artists including Arrested Development and Nappy Roots.
 He released the 12" single "Wet Lapse", under the name Kasz, for Rawkus Records, and remixed the theme from the film Mortal Kombat.
 While deejaying at a house party, Gottwald met producer Max Martin and subsequently gave Martin a tour of New York clubs when Martin arrived in the city.